rbisdorff/Digraph3/docSphinx/tutorial.rst

 ..
 [65] An example of a borderless :py:class:`~randomDigraphs.RandomOutrankingValuationDigraph` instance may be found in the *examples* directory of the *Digraphs3* resources under the name *borderlessROV9S25.py*.

 ..
-[66] The best *Copeland* initial matching is computed following a matching fitness scores ranked potential pairs list.
+[66] The best *Bachet* initial matching is computed following a matching fitness scores ranked potential pairs list.

 ..
-[67] The :py:class:`~pairings.FairnessEnhancedIntraGroupMatching` class provides also the opportunity to use *Bachet* ranking scores instead of the *Copeland* scores for guiding the fairness enhancing procedure.
-Unfortunately, ongoing tests don't show any convincing better results.
+[67] The :py:class:`~pairings.FairnessEnhancedIntraGroupMatching` class provides also the opportunity to use *Bachet* ranking scores instead of default *Copeland* scores for guiding the fairness enhancing procedure.
+The *Bachet* ranking rules are illustrated in the tutorial on :ref:`ranking with multiple incommensurable criteria <Ranking-Tutorial-label>`.

 ..
 [68] See https://en.wikipedia.org/wiki/Gale%E2%80%93Shapley_algorithm